MersenneTwister-Lab/MTGP/README.txt

  =================================================================
  MTGP ver.
-1.0.2
- 2010.3.26
+1.1
+ 2011.6.6

  Mersenne Twister for Graphic Processors(MTGP) based on IEEE 754 floating point format.

  Mutsuo Saito (Hiroshima University) and
- Makoto Matsumoto (Hiroshima University)
+ Makoto Matsumoto (The University of Tokyo)

- Copyright (C) 2009, 2010 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
+ Copyright (c) 2009, 2010 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
+All rights reserved.
+ Copyright (c) 2011 Mutsuo Saito, Makoto Matsumoto, Hiroshima University and University of Tokyo.
 All rights reserved.

  The (modified) BSD License is applied to this software, see LICENSE.txt